Frequently Asked Questions

 What if I need to change sessions?

-Parents and students – please check all schedules and discuss your plans prior to registering for orientation.
+Please check all schedules and discuss your plans prior to registering for orientation.
 If you arrive to the orientation session and find that you will not be able to attend the full session, you may be asked to repeat the orientation session when you can stay the entire length of time.
-As a result, an orientation hold will be placed on your account and will not be lifted until an entire session is completed.
+The orientation hold will not be removed until an entire session is completed.

 You may change sessions, add a guest or make other edits to your orientation registration even after submitting your payment.
-Edits to your orientation registration may be completed up to one week prior to your orientation session on my.uwf.edu.
-If you request edits to your registration less than one week prior to your orientation, you must consult with the Student Transition Programs at (850) 473-7229 or firstname.lastname@example.org.
-Keep in mind that all fees associated with orientation are non-refundable, so be very certain before you make your reservations.
+Keep in mind that not all orientation sessions have the same fee.
+If you switch to a less expensive session, you will NOT be refunded the difference.
+If you switch to a more expensive session, you have to pay the difference.
+Edits to your orientation registration may be completed up to one week prior to your orientation session on MyUWF.
+If you request edits to your registration less than one week prior to your orientation, you must consult with Student Transition Programs at (850) 473-7229 or email@example.com.
+Remember that all fees associated with orientation are non-refundable, so be very certain before you make your reservations.

 2. Log in using the UWF ID # provided in your admission letter.

-3. Click on Orientation Registration (where your completed registration form will appear).
+3. Click on Orientation Registration for Undergraduate Student (where your completed registration form will appear).

 5. Choose your preferred orientation session date.